programa-stic/barf-project/README.md

 #### Notes

 * Only one SMT solver is needed in order to work.
 You may choose between Z3 and CVC4 or install both.
-You can use the [``barf-install-solver.sh``](./scripts) script which downloads and install both solver.
 * To run some tests you need to install PyAsmJIT first.
 * You may need to install [Graphviz]: ``sudo apt-get install graphviz``